Serious Personal Injury Recovery For Motorcycle Collisions

 How We Assist Injured Riders

 We encourage you to independently survey the traffic when you are driving and notice how many drivers of cars and trucks are using cellphones while driving versus those riding motorcycles.
 The odds are that you will see very few motorcyclists using phones to check emails or texts because they are generally singularly focused on the road.
-We at Burnett Law, P.A., take a particular interest in motorcycle accidents as attorney Lee Reeder is an avid motorcycle rider.

 When an injured rider turns to us for legal help, we get to work.
 Among the things we can do for you: